-My name is Rebecca, though I’ve gone by the nickname “Reb” for years.
-I’ve been on the internets in one form or another since 1996 when I made my first horrific homepage, complete with marqueeing text and some kind of animated gif of a spinning globe (I called the site “Reb’s World”).
-Since then, my web presence has gone through various incarnations (you might remember me from such websites as nathair.com, paved-paradise.com, and chewbecca.com) and this one is the most recent.
-I can’t seem to stop myself from blogging.
+My name is Rebecca, and I’ve been on the internet in one form or another since 1996 when I made my first homepage, complete with marqueeing text and an animated gif of a spinning globe (I called the site “Reb’s World”).
+Since then, my web presence has gone through various incarnations, and this is the most recent.

-I grew up in Minnesota (with part of my summers in Wisconsin where most of my family lives), but currently reside in Colorado with my husband, E, our son, B, and our daughter, C (as well as a 20-year old cat named Camilla).
-Though I have a degree in art history, right now I fill the role of stay-at-home, homeschooling mom to two, as well as virtual assistant.
-I have dreams of one day moving back to the midwest, or to Ireland, whichever one happens to pull me the most.
+I was raised by just my dad in Minnesota (with part of my summers in Wisconsin where most of my extended family lives) but currently reside in Colorado with my husband, E, our son, B, and our daughter, C. I have a BA in art history, though right now I fill the role of stay-at-home, homeschooling mom to two.
+I have dreams of one day moving back to the midwest, or to Ireland, whichever one happens to offer a living opportunity first.

-Here are the rest of the characters you’ll see here:
+(and Here are the rest of the characters you’ll see here…)

 E. E and I got hitched in November of 2004.
-He was born and raised in Buffalo, New York and graduated in 2001 from a prestigious engineering school (which is something I am endlessly proud of) with a chemical engineering degree.
-He is my best friend and I am so honored to be his wife.
+He was born and raised in Buffalo, New York and graduated in 2001 from a prestigious engineering school with a chemical engineering degree.
+In 2016, he started his own business and has been working hard at building it up.
+He is my best friend, and I am honored to be his wife.
 Someday he’d like to write a novel.

 The Blog.
 I’ve been blogging somewhat regularly since 1999 and as often as I’ve tried to quit and be done with it, I keep coming back.
 This is a personal site.
 I’m not skilled at offering advice or how-tos or even coming up with my own recipes from scratch.
 This is just my life.
 My view.
 I do talk about a few topics quite often, though, and these include my relationship with God, parenting (including homeschooling using the Charlotte Mason method), books, food, and photography.
 But anything else is up for grabs as well and you’ll probably see a little of everything here.